samueldr/mobile-nixos-extra-devices/README.md

 Note that it is possible that this repository drifts and becomes incompatible with Mobile NixOS.
 If it does, it is a bug, it should be fixed, but there is no SLA.
 It might stay broken forever.

+Example reasons why devices here shouldn't be in Mobile NixOS:

+ - CHUWI Hi10 Pro HQ64 build may be extremely device-specific (baked-in touchscreen calibration) and anyway barely useable.
+ - Pinebook Pro is not a mobile device, served as an integration target for assumptions about the RK3399 and TDM testing.
+ - Anbernic RG351P is kinda mobile, but not a phone, not a tablet, no touchscreen.
+This here is more a show of force about integrating really *odd* devices within the build system.